moccy/brutus/README.md

 **Brutus** is an experimental password brute-forcing tool written in Rust.
 It uses a diagonal (wavefront) search strategy combined with parallel processing to efficiently explore username and password combinations.
 This tool supports multiple HTTP-based login strategies (GET, JSON POST, and Form POST) via a flexible strategy pattern.

 Note that this is an early version (v0.1.0) and is still under active development.
+Use at your own risk, I'm just creating this for a bit of fun, it isn't designed for any serious use-cases.

 ## Features